 It's sometimes easy to forget how great of an actress Jennifer Garner is — media portrayals tend to highlight her as the potential friend who would be fun to get brunch with, rather than the next Meryl Streep.
 This is interesting, given her four Emmy nominations for the wonderful Alias, and memorable roles in critical darlings like Juno and Dallas Buyer's Club.
-But Garner's performance in The Tribes of Palos Verdes, which hits theaters December 1, demands to be noticed and talked about seriously.
+But Garner's performance in The Tribes of Palos Verdes, which hits US cinemas on 1st December, demands to be noticed and talked about seriously.
 It's one of the darkest roles you've ever seen her take on; and thanks to her fearless delivery, it really, really works.

 Based on the 1997 coming-of-age novel by Joy Nicholson, Tribes focuses on teenage Medina (Maika Monroe), who finds solace in surfing as her family unit implodes around her.
 Garner plays Sandy, Medina and her twin brother Jim's (Cody Fern) mom, whose struggles with mental illness only intensify after her surgeon husband moves the family to the prim and proper community of Palos Verdes, California.
 While her kids are out on the ocean, Sandy prowls around the house in her pink robe, cursing the constant barrage of waves crashing into the land below her house.
 Consumed by her own perceived slights and aggressions, she's blind to her son's descent into dangerous drug-use, instead constantly turning to him for the attention she doesn't receive from her husband.